HyperAIRI: a plug-and-play algorithm for precise hyperspectral image reconstruction in radio interferometry: Validation on simulated VLA observations

 \subsection{Benchmark settings}

 For benchmarking, we compare HyperAIRI's performance against four algorithms.
-These are its optimisation-counterpart Hyper-uSARA, the hyperspectral CLEAN variant in WSClean \citep{offringa2017optimized}, and the monochromatic algorithms AIRI and uSARA which are applied for each channel independently.
+These are its optimization-counterpart Hyper-uSARA, the hyperspectral CLEAN variant in WSClean \citep{offringa2017optimized}, and the monochromatic algorithms AIRI and uSARA which are applied for each channel independently.
 Briggs weighting with robustness parameter set to 0 is considered for all algorithms.

-In our experiments, the regularisation parameters for the optimisation algorithms and the effective noise levels for PnP algorithms are directly linked to the heuristic noise level via \eqref{eq:heuristic} without further tuning.
+In our experiments, the regularization parameters for the optimization algorithms and the effective noise levels for PnP algorithms are directly linked to the heuristic noise level via \eqref{eq:heuristic} without further tuning.
 WSClean parameters are tuned on a small subset of the test dataset and then fixed across the entire dataset to ensure the best overall image quality.
 In particular, the auto-masking and auto-thresholding values are set to 1.0 and 0.5, respectively, and the number of polynomial terms for spectrum fitting is fixed at 4.
 The full WSClean command is shown in Appendix~\ref{sec:clean_cmd}.
-We also note that the WSClean reconstructions are normalised by the area of the CLEAN beam $A_{\mathrm{beam}}$ on a per-channel basis, thus converting the unit of pixel intensities from Jy/beam to Jy/pixel to align with the groundtruth image cube.
-The normalisation factor is given by
+We also note that the WSClean reconstructions are normalized by the area of the CLEAN beam $A_{\mathrm{beam}}$ on a per-channel basis, thus converting the unit of pixel intensities from Jy/beam to Jy/pixel to align with the ground-truth image cube.
+The normalization factor is given by

 where the respective $B_\mathrm{maj}$ and $B_{\mathrm{min}}$ are the size of the CLEAN restoring beam in the major and minor axes in the unit of pixel.